-The next best option against Covid-19 is a KN95 mask, also filtering up to 95% of particles in the air as small as 0.3 microns in size.
+The next best option against Covid-19 is a KN95 mask or an FFP2 mask, also filtering up to 95% of particles in the air as small as 0.3 microns in size.
 The difference between N95 and KN95 masks is how they are certified.
 N95 masks follow a US standard whereas KN95 masks follow a Chinese one.
 The standards are very similar, but the differences mean that N95 masks usually have headband straps, while KN95 masks have ear loops.

 When purchasing KN95 masks, look to see if they meet requirements similar to those set by the National Institute for Occupational Safety and Health (NIOSH).

 According to the CDC, these masks are suitable for situations that require prolonged close contact with people who do not live in the same household, or for people who are at increased risk for severe illness.

 The downsides to KN95 masks are that they can be uncomfortable, require more effort to breathe, and may not be readily available.

 These masks are commercially available, more comfortable, and affordable.
 However, surgical masks are harder to fit properly.
 A poor fit causes gaps around the nose and along the sides of the face where respiratory droplets containing the virus leak in and out.
 Masks with tie cords and nose wires can help improve fit.
 The ear loops of surgical masks can also be knotted to fit more snugly.
 Since the omicron variant is more contagious than the original Covid-19 virus, it’s even more important to make sure masks are properly fitted.
 Look for surgical masks with multiple layers of non-woven material.

 These masks are not recommended by the CDC or the World Health Organization because the valves and vents allow respiratory droplets containing the virus to escape.
 You could infect the people around you if you have the coronavirus and are wearing a mask with a vent.